-Riverdale Responds to Death of Jacob Blake
+Riverdale Responds to Shooting of James Blake

 The heads of the Middle School and Upper School condemned racism in communications with students this week in the aftermath of the shooting of Jacob Blake in Kenosha, Wisconsin.